wp-plugins/zedity/readme.txt

 **Option B - via FTP:**

-1. Upload and unzip the "zedity.zip" file into your 'wp-content/plugins' directory.
+1. Upload and unzip the "zedity.zip" file into the 'wp-content/plugins' directory.

 2. Activate the Zedity plugin (from your WordPress dashboard)